scullyio/scully/CONTRIBUTING.md

 1. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
-Adherence to these conventions is necessary because release notes are automatically generated from these messages.
+Adherence to these conventions is necessary run the command `npm run commit`

-     ```shell
-     git commit -a
-     ```
-    Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.

 1. Push your branch to GitHub: